-Amphitheater Public Schools students communicate clearly by: • Expressing ideas through the creation of authentic products using a
+Amphitheater Public Schools students communicate clearly by: Expressing ideas through the creation of authentic products using a

-- combination of words, symbols, data, behavior, and visual representations to inform, persuade, and entertain others. • Preparing and delivering effective oral and written presentations and fielding questions to demonstrate conceptual understanding and - knowledge with details about the inquiry process.Practicing communication techniques that share information in multi- - Listening effectively to decipher meaning, including knowledge, values, attitudes, and intentions. - °₽
+- combination of words, symbols, data, behavior, and visual representations to inform, persuade, and entertain others.
+Preparing and delivering effective oral and written presentations and fielding questions to demonstrate conceptual understanding and - knowledge with details about the inquiry process. • Practicing communication techniques that share information in multi- - ple formats to create meaning and foster mutual understanding • Listening effectively to decipher meaning, including knowledge, val- - ues, attitudes, and intentions